Exports Modification

 pe.optional_header.addressof_entrypoint = 0

-Then, we can start creating and filling a new Export Table:
+Then, we can start creating and populating a new export table:

 exp = lief.PE.Export("lib_exe2dll.dll", [